Jan Moir Reveals Angelina Jolie’s Dark Side, Is She Against Her?

 In the Daily Mail article, Jan Moir used Angelina’s statement above to point out her sour relationship with her ex-husband, Brad Pitt.
 Jan wrote that Angelina’s words were “snide, richly camouflaged but glancing blows which Miss Jolie landed on him during the interview.”

-The mother-of-six then told Hakim her publicized divorce and tearfully added that she hopes for a stronger family despite the split.
+The mother-of-six then told Hakim about her publicized divorce and tearfully added that she hopes for a stronger family despite the split.
 After that, the interview changes topic and focuses on Jolie’s routine in the morning.

-Jan Moir explicitly wrote that the interview should just stick to the “divorce” topic and not strayed elsewhere.
+Jan Moir explicitly wrote that the interview should have just stuck with the “divorce” topic and not strayed elsewhere.
 The columnist mentioned that she didn’t actually blame Hakim’s lack of putting on a worthwhile interview because that attitude is “reflective of a Corporation-wide feebleness about mega-celebrities in general.”
 In simple words, she means that journalists are star struck when faced with highly-known celebrities.
 And that standards and protocol are not followed when it comes to meeting the famous.

 Putting on a show